26 Feb 2021

 In conclusion, if you suffer from acne, sea buckthorn oil is likely to be more of a friend than a foe!

-Sea buckthorn oil has a vivid yellow to orange color.
+Sea buckthorn oil has a vivid yellow to orange colour.
 Rest assured, though, it will not stain your skin if you use it as part of your skincare routine!

 It will, however, give your skin a yellow/orange tinge while you have it on.
 Because of this, most people like to use it before they go to bed and leave it on overnight.
 You can safely wash it off in the morning without leaving any pigment on your skin.